 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
-Material weaknesses at the Company's U.S. subsidiary have been identified and included in management's assessment related to (i) ineffective design of the subsidiary's control over the recording of third party vendor invoices; (ii) deficiencies in the design and implementation of the subsidiary's control over the inventory count.
+Material weaknesses at the Company's U.S. subsidiary have been identified and included in management's assessment related to (i) ineffective design of the subsidiary's control over the recording of third party vendor invoices; (ii) deficiencies in the design and implementation of the subsidiary's controls over the recording of sales invoices; and (iii) deficiencies in the design and implementation of the subsidiary's control over the inventory count.
 The material weaknesses were considered in determining the nature, timing, and extent of audit tests applied in our audit of the 2022 consolidated financial statements, and this report does not affect our report on those consolidated financial statements.